's razor doesn't just say "pick the simplest explanation", but more specifically applies to concept

 In scholastic thought, wisdom consisted in understanding the words of earlier wise men; it was the task of the intellectual to understand them and apply them in the real world.
 Words are put first.

 In the newer scientific mode of thought, observed reality is put first: words, concepts, theories, are only tools to describe reality, and like all tools, they can be replaced by better ones.
-Wise words and concepts from the past are simply discarded when better explanations of reality are found that do not rely on them.
+Wise words and concepts from the past are simply discarded when better explanations of reality are found that do not depend on them.

 To a scholastic thinker, truth is found in books; what we have to do is understand them and see how they apply to our lives.
 The Bible writes: in the beginning was the word.
 Plato writes: reality is formed by the imperfect manifestations of absolute concepts.
 Descartes says: I can build up knowledge by pure reasoning, by carefully defining what my terms mean and exploring the logical consequences.